 The result :

 The result clearly showed that the baked egg yolk separated from the filling.
-It may be due to I overbaked it, which result in shrinkage of the yolk.
+It may be due to I overbaked it, which results in shrinkage of the yolk.
 The steamed egg yolk seems overcooked a little, while the best result is from the one that was just clean with water and pat dry.

 3. To assemble the mooncake